LPBeaulieu/Braille-Cryptograms-Crypto-Braille/README.md

 <p align="left"> <b>Crypto-Braille</b> is an app that generates braille cryptograms based on famous quotes, in Portable Embosser Format (PEF) and Braille Ready Format (BRF).
 It also allows you to enter some text to generate your very own cryptograms!

 The image above shows how you could play directly on embossed cryptogram puzzles, with the help of braille-labelled magnetic push pins.
 I recommend laying a placemat over the metallic magnetic board in order to decrease the strength of the neodymium-based magnets, which could otherwise crush the braille dots.
 Also, the base diameter of the magnets should be at most 15 mm (or 0.6 in) in order to properly fit within the designated spaces of the embossed cryptogram and cipher.
 Even then, the magnets need to be staggered in the cipher box as shown in the image above, so that all of the letters can have their corresponding encrypted magnetic label in place within the cipher box.
-As I don't have access to a braille embosser, I typed my sudoku on my Perkins Brailler, but it should print very nicely in portrait mode on 8 1/2 by 11" braille or cardstock paper.</p>
+As I don't have access to a braille embosser, I typed my cryptogram on my Perkins Brailler, but it should print very nicely in portrait mode on 8 1/2 by 11" braille or cardstock paper.</p>
 <p>As a sidenote, the quote in the image above reads "<i>It requires wisdom to understand wisdom: the music is nothing if the audience is deaf. — Walter Lippmann</i>".<br><br>
 </p>